matfat55/OSshift/memory-bank/activeContext.md

 ## Active Decisions and Considerations

 - **Technology Stack**: We've decided on Electron, React, and TypeScript as the core technologies
-- **Global Hotkey Handling**: Need to research the best library for cross-platform global hotkey detection (iohook or electron-global-shortcut)
+- **Global Hotkey Handling**: Using Electron's built-in globalShortcut module with 'right shift' as the primary hotkey and 'CommandOrControl+Shift+O' as a debug alternative.
 - **Window Management**: Need to determine the optimal approach for creating a small, persistent window
 - **Secure Storage**: Evaluating options for secure API key storage (electron-store with encryption vs. system keychain)
 - **UI Design**: Planning a minimal, non-intrusive interface that can be easily toggled